OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/articles/mobile-engagement/mobile-engagement-windows-store-integrate-engagement-reach.md

               EngagementAgent.Instance.Init(args);
               EngagementReach.Instance.Init(args);

-              //TODO design action toodo when app is launch
+              //TODO design action to do when app is launch

               #region Custom scheme use
               if (args.Kind == ActivationKind.Protocol)